If you have a website, I am going to assume that you want people to visit it.

 So, what can you do to get started?

-Think of your Google My Business profile as the digital equivalent of people seeing your business through your store-front window while walking down the street.
+Think of your Google Business Profile as the digital equivalent of people seeing your business through your store-front window while walking down the street.
 Imagine people shopping on a busy street.
 Are they more likely to find and browse through your business if it is displayed on the front sidewalk of the street, or if your business is a few streets over, behind all the other businesses?